 For credit, the reflection post must be made by Wednesday at 11:59 pm.
 Follow up responses must be made by Friday at 11:59pm (unless specified otherwise in the Due Dates below).
+There will be a few occasions where the due dates will change due to University holidays.
 All posts should be articulate, well thought out and adhere to the rules of grammar, punctuation and spelling of the English language.
 Each of your initial posts should be at least 250 words.
 They should be respectful, well written, and carefully edited and should exhibit your analytical thinking.
 The second response post should be between 100-200 words and follow the same guidelines about respect and grammar as the first post.
 Additional posts beyond these two can be of any length.
-Additionally, all posts should be courteous, academic and non-aggressive.
+Additionally, all posts should be courteous, academic and nonaggressive.
 Rude and demeaning online behavior will not be tolerated for any reason and could adversely affect your grade.
 While students may certainly be critical, such critical responses and observations should be presented in a professional and academic manner.
 Students are encouraged to make multiple (relevant) posts, although this is not mandatory.
 These discussion posts will comprise 30% of your overall grade for the course.
 You can use audio, video, and/or written mediums of communication in the discussion section.
 Please be warned that glaring factual inaccuracies will result with you receiving a 0 for that particular discussion response.
 Before completing your first discussion post, view the Canvas tutorial on posting to discussions.
+Your posts must include citations.